 Aleksandra Kuznetsova

-I am a computational astrophysicist, currently appointed as a Flatiron Fellow at the Center for Computational Astrophysics.
-I am also a Research Associate at the American Museum of Natural History, where I was previously an NHFP Sagan Postdoctoral Fellow.
+I am a computational astrophysicist, currently faculty at the University of Connecticut's Department of Physics.
+I am also a Research Associate at the American Museum of Natural History, where I was previously an NHFP Sagan Postdoctoral Fellow and a Guest Researcher at the Center for Computational Astrophysics, where I was formerly a Flatiron Research Fellow.

 My science is aimed at finding out what the most important dynamic drivers of planet formation are -- ultimately, so that we can use our understanding of star and planet formation physics to make predictions about planet populations in the Galaxy.